 Skip to Content

-Everything You Need To Know Before Attempting The Alcan Highway
+Everything You Need To Know Before Driving The Alcan Highway

-Are you are planning an Alaska road trip and driving the Alcan Highway?
-There is only one road to Alaska, the Alcan Highway which is commonly known as the Alaska Highway.
+Are you planning an Alaska road trip and driving the Alcan Highway?
+There is only one road to Alaska, the Alcan Highway, which is commonly known as the Alaska Highway.

-Once you cross the Alcan Border into Alaska there are several roads in Alaska but no matter where your journey starts you’ll be driving on the Alcan Highway for a portion of your trip.
+Once you cross the Alcan Border into Alaska, there are several roads in Alaska, but no matter where your journey starts, you’ll be driving on the Alcan Highway for a portion of your trip.
+If you are starting to plan your trip, this book is the best resource and a must-have in the car.

 Driving The Alcan Highway